ChrisYangTW/ShowMePrompt/README.md

 # Show Me Prompt
-A simple program for displaying and editing image prompts.
+A simple program for displaying and editing an image's prompts.

 ![sample.png](examples/sample2_v0_1_4.png)